gene-sbay/Android-Client-Server-GuestBook/README.md

 Project Scope Requirements
 --------------------------
 - Get  input for basic user info
-- Persist to remote service, eg Firebase
+- Persist to remote service on par with Firebase

 Refinements